hhimanshu/ps-rag-azure-ai-search/README.md

 ### Infrastructure Setup

 1. Create an [Azure account](https://azure.microsoft.com/en-us/free/search) if you haven't already.
 2. Create [OpenAI account](https://platform.openai.com/signup) if you haven't already.
 This is required to use the `GPT-4o-mini` model.
+Follow [these steps](https://platform.openai.com/docs/quickstart/create-and-export-an-api-key) to create an openai API key.

 ## Data